gruntwork-io/docs/docs/guides/style/markdown-style-guide.md

 ```

 They're a touch easier to type and make it easier to recognize what's going
 on if the list item opens with bold text.
-Compare this:
+This has reasonable legibility:

 ```markdown
 - **Foo.** foo foo